Steve Phillips (footballer, born 1954): International career

 When England youth team manager Tony Waiters selected Phillips for the 1973 UEFA Youth (under-18) Tournament to be staged in Italy, the Football Association asked him to reconsider, on the grounds of the player's potential for disruptive behaviour; Waiters insisted on Phillips remaining in the squad.
 The player showed his unhappiness at not being in the starting eleven, to the extent that Waiters threatened to send him home, but when England reached the final against their East German counterparts, Phillips came off the substitutes' bench to score the winning goal.

 After football

 In 1999, he opened a bar in Benalmádena, Spain.
 He later returned to England, where he ran pubs.
-Steve is now sponsorship manager at Wellingborough Town F.C.
+Phillips is now the sponsorship manager at Wellingborough Town F.C.